 The ARB offset credits placed into the Forest Buffer Account must correspond to the Reporting Period for which the ARB offset credits are issued.

+For an unintentional reversal, there must be sufficient verifiable evidence to demonstrate that carbon stock losses occurred during the reporting period, and not prior to the reporting period, to be eligible for compensation from the Forest Buffer Account.

 Unintentional Reversals.
-If there has been an unintentional reversal, the Offset Project Operator or Authorized Project Designee must notify ARB and the Offset Project Registry, in writing, of the reversal and provide an explanation for the nature of the unintentional reversal within 30 calendar days of its discovery.
+If there has been an unintentional reversal, the Offset Project Operator or Authorized Project Designee must notify CARB and the Offset Project Registry, in writing, of the reversal and provide an explanation for the nature of the unintentional reversal within 2 months of its discovery date.